garretfick/garretfick.github.io/_posts/2014-06-14-custom-failed-assert-information-for-the-visualstudio-c-test-runner.md

 date: 2014-06-14
 ---

-I was recently debugging an intermitent test failure that would only occur on a machine I couldn't access, so I wanted to output some additional information about the test failure.
+I was recently debugging an intermittent test failure that would only occur on a machine I couldn't access, so I wanted to output some additional information about the test failure.

 My solution was to append information to the test output when an assert fails.
 The following is the basic framework I used to capture and add information to the test result.